 make sure that your application is complete.

-Please submit electronically to email@example.com by 4:30 PM on the day of the deadline.
+The application must be submitted electronically as a PDF document to the URECA applications submission website by 4:30 PM on the day of the deadline.

 Application packets must be complete to be considered.
 Incomplete packets will be returned for possible resubmission in the next request for applications.
 The applications will be evaluated and ranked on the basis of how well the instructions are adhered to and the degree to which the application meets the outlined criteria.
 These criteria include the following: